jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

 ### Qemu returns extents
 Qemu calls qmp_cxl_display_accepted_dc_extents and  qmp_cxl_display_pending_to_add_dc_extents
-and return the extents that are accepted extends or pending to add.
+and return the extents that are accepted or pending to add.

 ## Release Extent